Dr-Abdelrahman-95/Load-carrying-Capacity/README.md

 5- Make sure Train.xlsx and Test.xlsx data are formatted for proper extraction.

 **Expected Results**: The function returns the model's prediction as a float value.

+**03- Non-Ensemble (SVR model)**

+**How to Run:**

+1- Open the Jupyter Notebook 03- Non-Ensemble (SVR model).ipynb.

+2- Run each cell sequentially to load data, train the model, and make predictions.

+3- Ensure the Train.xlsx and Test.xlsx files are read correctly using pandas.

+**Expected Results**: The notebook outputs performance metrics and predictions from the trained SVR model.